rapidexp/jquery-h5form/README.md

 * Invert the balloon that has small right margin.
 * Updated css for inverted balloon.
-* Added support required when press the Enter on a text box with submission button in Android.
+* Added support required when press the Enter on a text box with submission button with Android.
-* The required attribute was not working when press the Enter on a text box in IE.
+* The required attribute was not working when press the Enter on a text box with IE.

 ### Version 2.6.1 (2012-09-29)